Cat Arthritis: Early Signs and Simple Home Changes That May Help

 10.3) Should I give glucosamine or chondroitin?

-Some cats may benefit, but evidence varies and quality matters.
+Some cats may benefit, but evidence varies and product quality matters.
 Treat supplements as support, not the whole plan.

 10.4) Is arthritis the reason my cat is peeing outside the box?